parthshah7551/react-workflow-builder/README.md

 8. You can export this data also as there is Export button also in navbar.

+9. There is Create New Button also by which you can create new workflow.

-9. You can also save your workflow using Save functioanlity which is based on unique name.
+10. You can also save your workflow using Save functioanlity which is based on unique name.

-10. You can able to see the saved workflows in Dashboard page which you can access from navbar.
+11. You can able to see the saved workflows in Dashboard page which you can access from navbar.

-11. In Dashboard, From the list of workflows you can do edit and delete for that workflows.
+12. In Dashboard, From the list of workflows you can do edit and delete for that workflows.

-12. And this is how the project works.
+13. And this is how the project works.